 It is also worth noting the X570 is the chipset of choice for those who like to overclock.

-In the end, if you are looking for a high quality AMD model, then this is the best motherboard for video editing in our opinion.
+In the end, if you are looking for a high quality AMD model, then this is the best motherboard for video editing and gaming in our opinion.

-Finally, here we have a motherboard built specifically for the content creator, video editors and animators.
+Finally, here we have a motherboard built specifically for the content creators, video editors and animators.

 This is an expensive motherboard, however, it features only the most high end specs.

-This motherboard has intelligent AI controls that help you overclock the overall system optically.
+This motherboard has intelligent AI controls that help you overclock the overall system optimally.
 Being a Z series motherboard, this is a dedicated overclocking motherboard anyways.

 Another critical attraction of this motherboard is that it not only offers 1, but two ThunderBolt 3 ports.
 Each thunderbolt 3 port supports a DP 1.4 output with daisy chain of upto six devices.

 Other than that, this motherboard features 3 x PCIe X16 slot.
-This is the only motherboard in this list with support for 2 way NVIDIA SLI and 3 way AMD Crossfire setup.
+This is one rare motherboard that supports 2 way NVIDIA SLI and 3 way AMD Crossfire setup.

 Sure for pure video editing, you don’t need a powerful graphics card let alone multiple of them.
 However, if you are a professional animator, 3D simulator, CAD designer along with a video editor, then you will certainly find this to your liking.